• Recipes

 Additional Time 4 hours hrs

-Blueberry Chocolate Cake has a fudgy chocolate cake recipe with a homemade wild blueberry jam, dark chocolate ganache and blueberry Swiss meringue buttercream.
-Summer Indulgence at its finest!
+This blueberry chocolate cake is made with fluffy chocolate cake, homemade wild blueberry jam, dark chocolate ganache, and blueberry Swiss meringue buttercream.
+It’s rich, fruity, and elegant.

 Jump to Recipe